Welcome to the University of Connecticut Women’s Center!

 Just because you’re interested is reason enough.
 When we are back on campus, you will see have space where people can study, watch TV, share a meal or just hang out and chat.
 The program space and our conference room are available for reservation to student groups, staff and faculty who need a place to hold their meetings or smaller events.

 How can I get involved at the Center?

 There are a number of different ways for people to be active at the Center.

-- The easiest is to come to one of our events!
+- The easiest is to attend one of our events!
 It’s a great way to meet new people, find out what’s going on, both on campus and in the world, and to learn something new.

 - Besides attending our events, you can join the student staff at the Center.
 We have paid positions and offer internships and volunteer opportunities.

 - Participate on one of the committees of our Advisory Board which include: the Women’s Advance Planning Committee, the 100 Years of Women Scholarship, and Fundraising.